Stop Arm Camera 2: Overview

 • For example, a camera with the serial number (2307SA0001) detecting a second vehicle (0002) on October 22nd, 2024 (20241022) would generate the "Event ID" 2307SA0001202410220002.

-4. Write the event metadata file.
+4. Writes the event metadata file.

 The Camera